 Assessing Student Learning

 Assessment of student learning doesn't have to mean a big final exam.
 Think about each of your course objectives and how students may be able to demonstrate whether or not they've met each objective.
-Any of the tools listed above might be a vehicle for students to demonstrate their mastery.
+A variety of available tools might be a vehicle for students to demonstrate their mastery.

 Reach out via our request assistance form if you would like to discuss innovative ways of assessing your students.